 Report a problem with a marriage license.

 The Office of the City Clerk performs marriage ceremonies throughout the day in all five City Clerk borough offices.
-You do not need an appointment.
 You, your prospective spouse, and witness should arrive between 8:30 AM and 3:15 PM, Monday through Friday.
-The cost is $25, payable by credit card or money order.
+The cost is $25, payable by credit/debit card or money order.

 To get married at the City Clerk's Office, you must bring all of the following:

 - A valid New York State Marriage License